Incoming Exchange Student Resources

 - International Coffee Hour: Coffee Hour at the University of Georgia is a weekly program that brings UGA students, faculty, staff, and community members together over coffee and international cuisine.
 Excluding scheduled University breaks, this event occurs every Friday during the fall and spring semesters from 11:30 am until 1:00 pm in the Memorial Hall Ballroom.
 Hosted each week by our International Student Organizations and campus departments, the UGA Coffee Hour is one of the longest running programs of its kind across the United States.

 13. Which academic writing format is adopted by UGA?Even though most international students might be used to specific text formatting rules in their own countries, the University of Georgia only accepts the APA (American Psychological Association) style.
 Every student should be familiarized with this writing format before submitting their assignments to UGA at the expense of having points deducted.
-To further understand the APA style guidelines you can purchase their book and/or check this website.
+To further understand the APA style guidelines you can purchase their book and/or check their website.

 14. Are international students allowed to work or have a paid internship?Exchange students can work during their exchange program as long as it is an on-campus job.
 Examples of on-campus jobs include working for the UGA Food Service system, at one of the libraries, as a research assistant, and some others.
 Exchange students can only work within the university and there is a maximum workload of 20 hours/week.
 While searching for Academic Training opportunities, students can take advantage of resources offered by the UGA Career Center, including a variety of activities, career fairs, and workshops to help UGA students succeed in the job market.
 You can attend events about job searching, cover letter and resume writing, interviewing and networking.
 Some of their events target international students specifically.
 Don’t miss their activities, they can definitely make you a stronger candidate for jobs out there.
 Check out their calendar to see upcoming events.